evolutics/iftree/README.md

 // `include_str!`, but you can plug in your own initializer.

 fn main() {
-    // Based on this, Iftree generates an array `ASSETS` with the desired file
+    // Based on this, an array `ASSETS` with the desired file data is generated: assert_eq!(ASSETS.len(), 3);
-    // data.
-You can use it like so: assert_eq!(ASSETS.len(), 3);
     assert_eq!(ASSETS[0].contents_str, "… contents file_a\n");
     assert_eq!(ASSETS[1].contents_str, "… contents file_b\n");